hosua/Folder-Organizer-Tool/README.md

 # Folder Organizer Tool - Made by Hoswoo/Hosua
 This tool is useful for managing folders with lots of files.
 I mainly made it to handle my large emulator ROM collection.

+CHANGELOG:
+5/24/2021 - First revision released
+5/25/2021 - Added Extract duplicate ROM function

 DISCLAIMER:
 There are likely bugs present in this program.
 It worked for me, but it has only been tested a few times, so please back up your files before using this tool!